 After drying baby, massage her with some almond oil (or other natural oil)

-Start bedtime milk feed
+Start bedtime feed

 Baby goes to bed for the night.